 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-American Journal of Alzheimer's Disease and other Dementias utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
+American Journal of Alzheimer's Disease and other Dementias utilizes a single-anonymize peer review process in which the reviewer’s name and information is withheld from the author.
 All manuscripts are reviewed as rapidly as possible while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Executive Editor who then makes the final decision.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor / Board member will have no involvement in the decision-making process.

 American Journal of Alzheimer's Disease and other Dementias is committed to delivering high quality, fast peer-review for your paper, and as such has partnered with Publons.
 Publons is a third party service that seeks to track, verify and give credit for peer review.
-Reviewers for American Journal of Alzheimer's Disease and other Dementias can opt-in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
+Reviewers for the American Journal of Alzheimer's Disease and other Dementias can opt-in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
 Reviewers claiming credit for their review will be associated with the relevant journal, but the article name, reviewer’s decision and the content of their review is not published on the site.
 For more information visit the Publons website.